oasp/oasp4js/README.md

 Sample Application
 ==============

-The Sample Application is built on top of the [Application Template](https://github.com/oasp/oasp4js-app-template) and [oasp4js extensions](https://github.com/oasp/oasp4js) showing their usage scenarios.
+The sample application is built on top of the [application template](https://github.com/oasp/oasp4js-app-template) and [oasp4js extensions](https://github.com/oasp/oasp4js) showing their usage scenarios.

 Getting Started
 -----------------------